Skip to content

 How do organizations know if their efforts to develop inclusive leaders are working?
 The answer lies in utilizing employee listening to measure both immediate indicators and long-term outcomes.

-• Increased feelings of inclusion and belonging,
+Increased feelings of belonging and authenticity

-• Balanced employee turnover across demographic groups,
+Balanced employee turnover across demographic groups

-• Increased representation in leadership,
+Increased representation in leadership

-• Positive ROI on DEIB investments.
+Positive ROI on DEIB investments and reduced compliance incidents

 Creating lasting inclusive leadership capabilities requires a systematic approach that combines assessment, expectation-setting, development, and accountability.
 Organizations should: